 Hospital Libraries Section/MLA Professional Development Grants

 This grant was established in 1996 and is sponsored by the Hospital Libraries Section (HLS).
 It provides librarians working in hospital and similar clinical settings with the support needed for educational or research activities, which includes developing and acquiring the knowledge and skills delineated in Competencies for Lifelong Learning and Professional Success: The Educational Policy Statement of the Medical Library Association and The Research Imperative: The Research Policy Statement of the Medical Library Association.
-This grant may be used for MLA professional development opportunities offered through through MEDLIB-ED, and Annual Meeting CE courses.
+This grant may be used for MLA professional development opportunities offered through through MEDLIB-ED.
 The HLS/MLA Professional Development Grant may also be used to support reimbursement for expenses incurred in conducting scientific research, such as professional assistance in survey research design, statistical analyses, and so on.
 Up to two awards may be granted each year.

 - The applicant must have been employed as a health sciences librarian within the last year in either a hospital or other clinical care institution.